mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 ships or encounters that will force the characters to respond.

-The encounter distance depends on the results of a Sensors check (modifi ed by the other vessel’s attempts at Stealth, if any).
+The encounter distance depends on the results of a Sensors check (modifi ed by the other vessel's attempts at Stealth, if any).
 Civilian vessels and military craft not on maneuvers broadcast an IFF

 SPACE ENCOUNTERS